 7. Methylsothiazolinone (MIT) & Methylchloroisothiazolinone (CMIT): These preservatives are extremely common in “natural” cleaning products even though they are linked with inhalation toxicity, dangerous allergic reactions and possible neuro toxicity.
 Again because cleaning product manufacturers aren’t required to list all their ingredients, it’s hard to know what products they are in.
 Our advice is to look for cleaning products that say they are preservative-free or MIT free or CMIT free.

 8. Dyes that make cleaning products look innocently blue, green, yellow or any other colors aren’t doing anything other than attempting to give you the perception that the product is more effective.
 They don’t actually make the performance of the detergent any better, and in fact can introduce significant health risks that you’ll want to avoid.

 Learn More about Natural Cleaning Products

 Given that “natural” cleaners can still be chock full of harmful chemicals and that ingredient labels are often incomplete, it’s a tough challenge to find cleaning products you can feel comfortable using around your Littles.
 Our best advice is to go fragrance, dye and preservative free, skip bleach and quats, and choose products with gentle, simple ingredients.
-A great option is Force of Nature, a small appliance that uses electricity to convert salt, water & vinegar into a cleaner and deodorizer just as effective as bleach.
+A great option is Force of Nature, a small appliance that uses electricity to convert salt, water & vinegar into an all-in-one cleaner, deodorizer and EPA registered disinfectant and sanitizer.
 It miniaturizes an industrial technology where it’s used for disinfecting hospitals as well as in wound & eye care products.
 It has no fragrances, preservatives, dyes, allergens or irritants.
 Learn more about electrolyzed water or how Force of Nature kills viruses.
 And it you might be surprised to see how it compares to typical natural cleaning products too.